anandku06/GoLearn/notes.md

         fmt.Println("Hello World!!");
     }
 ```
+- every GO file must have packaga declaration, by convention each executable GO file must have *main* package and function

 ## go.mod file
 - contains some necessary info regarding the project like the current version of GO and the project's folder name, etc.